csc-training/summerschool/unix-version-control/docs/01_Unix.md

   ```bash
   ssh user@host
   ```
-    - Additionaly, ssh can also be used to run a command on the host:<br>
+    - Additionally, ssh can also be used to run a command on the host:<br>
       `ssh user@host command`

 - The `scp` command is used to copy files and directories between different